Beginner intro (2 minutes)

 Two different controls are involved in group safety:- Trigger authorization: who can trigger the agent (

-groupPolicy,groups,groupAllowFrom, channel-specific allowlists). - Context visibility: what supplemental context is injected into the model (reply text, quotes, thread history, forwarded metadata).
+groupPolicy,groups,groupAllowFrom, channel-specific allowlists). - Context visibility: what supplemental context is injected into the model (reply/quote text, thread history, forwarded metadata).

 | Goal | What to set |